 - 2 percent of truckers in fatal wrecks in 2013 registered blood-alcohol content of .08 percent or higher.

-If you have been injured in an accident involving a large truck in the Atlanta area, talk to a Georgia truck accident lawyer at Millar & Mixon.
-We assist people who have been harmed in accidents caused by other drivers.
+If you have been injured in an accident involving a large truck in the Atlanta area, talk to a Georgia truck accident lawyer at The Millar Law Firm.